The Power of Video

 Employees are 75% more likely to watch a video than read documents, emails or web articles (Source: Forrester Research)

 A lot of organisations are now harnessing the power of video and using it for employee engagement, training and communication – at all levels.
-With the rise of mobile technology allowing inspiring and engaging messages to be delivered consistently and quickly, directly into employees’ hands.
+With the rise of mobile technology allowing inspiring and engaging messages to be delivered consistently and quickly, directly into the employees hands.

 One of the things I love about using video is that it puts employees in control of their experience and allows self-serve comms and learning solutions to be developed.
 No longer do comms and HR teams have to battle with meeting conflicts and holidays – instead videos and animations can be pushed out for employees to view at a time that works for them.